 My name is Dave Jelley – hence the website name.
-But of course also a reference to how you may feel after running 20 + miles over the hills and Dales!
+But of course also a reference to how you may feel after running for three hours over the hills and Dales!

-I have lived in Studley Roger near Ripon North Yorkshire for 22 years.
-Throughout that time I have run 30 to 60 miles a week on the footpaths and bridleways of the surrounding area.
+I have lived in Studley Roger near Ripon North Yorkshire for 26 years.
+Throughout that time I have run for miles on the footpaths and bridleways of the surrounding area.

-I have been running marathons and ultra marathons for over 13 years.
+I have been running marathons and ultra marathons for over 17 years.
 Like many people my first long race was the London Marathon in the late nineties (2.55.56).
-Since then I began to run ultramarathons, starting with the Comrades Marathon and then multi day events including the Trans Aq, the Marathon de Sables and the Transalpine race.
-I returned to London this year to complete my 11th race and managed a PB (2.55.24) and ran the first Wall run in under 12 hours (70 miles).
+Since then I began to run ultramarathons, starting with the Comrades Marathon and then multi day events including the Marathon de Sables (2008), the Transalpine race (2012/ 2014) and the Ultra Tour de Monte Rosa (2016).
+I still try and do a road marathon each year in under 3.5 hours.

-I am happy to share some of the lessons that I have learnt doing ultramarathons and I will give my physiotherapy opinion about any of your aches and pains.
+I am happy to share some of the lessons that I have learnt doing long and difficult events and I will give my physiotherapy opinion about any of your aches and pains.
 I love to run with other people, to be attentive to the natural landscape around us and to marvel at the beauty and variety of routes which are on my doorstep.
 Jelleylegs is not a competitive running break nor is it coaching session, it is for you to enjoy and maybe extend yourself beyond what you normally do.
-A chance to build more confidence in your ability to run further perhaps than you thought you could.
+A chance to build more confidence in your ability to run off road and perhaps a little further than you thought you could.